Cedar Deck

 Deck Framing - South-West View

-Cedar Decking
+Framing a Deck - Cedar Decking

 I used a combination of 18' and 20' western red cedar 2x6s for the decking.
 The longest width of the deck was 33'.
 I could have used a combination of 16' and 18' 2x6s to complete the span, but it is good practice (and looks better) to stagger the breaks in the cedar decking at least two joists apart.
-16' and 18' lengths could only be staggered 1 joist apart.
+16' and 18' lengths could only be staggered one joist apart.

 Laying out the cedar deck boards